Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 By alan julier from Cradley, UK

 I wonder if you are "pruning" them off.
 These plants will flower (small, not very showy) during the summer and then the berries form for the fall.
-I think the best time to prune, therefore, would be after the berries, but before the buds form for blooming.

 I believe that there are male and female Pyracantha plants.
 Take a branch you prune to the local better nurseryman and ask their main and most knowledgeable person about it.
 Also, they are very susceptible to fire-blight virus, which literally destroys them.
 Inquire about preventing that as well.
 I had them espaliered for years on hot brick and they succumbed to the heat AND the blight.